Restaurant reopening and sidewalk dining permits: helping small businesses get back to work

 Here are two examples of how governments are using CityGrows workflows to help their restaurants reopen safely:

-Sidewalk and Private Property Outdoor Dining Permit: City of Los Angeles, LA Al Fresco and City of Chelsea, MA
+Sidewalk and Private Property Outdoor Dining Permit: City of Los Angeles, LA Al Fresco, Cities of Santa Monica and West Hollywood, CA and City of Chelsea, MA

 Restaurants operate on slim margins, and if they're held to 60% of their dining capacity (as LA County's new guidance requires) it will be challenging for many of them to stay in business.
+Now that Governor Newsom has once again closed all indoor dining for CA restaurants, it's essential that businesses can operate outside.
 Governments from Chelsea, Massachusetts to The City of Los Angeles have created new options for restaurants to use sidewalks, parking spaces, private parking lots, and streets for expanded outdoor dining (in LA's case, including alcohol service).
 LA's Department of Transportation and Mayor's Office used CityGrows to automatically issue hundreds of LA Al Fresco permits over the weekend the application was first available.
 Copy and customize the LA Al Fresco application for free.

-Like all CityGrows workflows, LA's and Chelsea's outdoor dining permits were set up and launched by non-technical City staff.
+We've also launched similar workflows for Santa Monica and West Hollywood, CA. Like all CityGrows workflows these outdoor dining permits were set up and launched by non-technical City staff.
 Online applications, online review, and customized, downloadable printable licenses are all standard features of CityGrows.
 Working from home, staff are able to review, approve, communicate with applicants, respond to questions and request clarifications, all within the CityGrows application.

 Food Facility Reopening Guidance: Erie County, PA.